-Studentships such as ICRAR’s are an excellent opportunity for undergraduate students to experience cutting edge research in Australia.
+Studentships are an excellent opportunity for undergraduate students to experience cutting edge research in Australia.
 If you are interested in a Summer Studentship with ICRAR, we welcome your application.
+The purpose of the studentship is to give you research experience, and for you to see what the ICRAR PhD study pathway has to offer for you.

-In 2016 selected undergraduate students (preference to 3rd, 4th year, and honours students) from Australia and New Zealand will receive up to $6,000 over the 12 week internship (10 weeks work and a two week paid Christmas break).
+Selected undergraduate students (preference to 3rd, 4th year, and honours students) from Australia and New Zealand will receive up to $7,600 over the 12 week internship (10 weeks work and a two week paid Christmas break).
 Applicants not from Western Australia will also receive one return airfare to Perth from their home city.
 Accommodation can be organised by ICRAR and will be subsidised by up to 50%.

 Projects will be available in astronomy, radio astronomy engineering and data intensive astronomy.
-Four of the eight internships available are offered jointly with the Pawsey Centre for projects with a computational focus.
-Successful students will choose a project that interests them from an extensive list of projects over many topics in astronomy, astronomy computing or radio astronomy engineering.
+Some of the projects have a computational focus, are co-funded by the Pawsey Supercomputing Centre and will use their infrastructure.
+Successful students will be assigned a project that interests them based on their preferences from an extensive list of projects over many topics in astronomy, astronomy computing or radio astronomy engineering.

 Any questions about the studentship program or application procedures can be sent to email@example.com.